 Car Title Loan Interest Rates

 The type of loan will also influence the rate.
-Single payment title loans usually have a higher APR than title loans with monthly installments.
+Single payment title loans often have a higher APR than title loans with monthly installments.

 How to get an Accurate Estimate